-The Puente Hills Habitat Preservation Authority is a public entity established pursuant to the Joint Exercise of Powers Act by agreement with the City of Whittier, County of Los Angeles, and Los Angeles County Sanitation Districts.
-Questions about any agenda items can be directed to Andrea Gullo, Executive Director, at 562.945.9003.
+The Puente Hills Habitat Preservation Authority is a public entity established pursuant to the Joint Exercise of Powers Act by agreement between the City of Whittier, Los Angeles County, and Sanitation Districts of Los Angeles County.
+Regular meetings of the Citizens Technical Advisory Committee are scheduled for the Tuesday before the third Thursday of every month.

+Questions about any agenda item can be addressed to Andrea Gullo, Executive Director, 562.945.9003.